bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/evaluate-open-source-content.md

 Use the following guidelines to make sure that you are able to use existing, open-source content on GitHub.

-For more information on approval requirements, see [Start working in the BCGov GitHub organization](./start-working-in-bcgov-github-organization.md).
+For more information on approval requirements, see [Start working in the BC Gov GitHub organization](./start-working-in-bcgov-github-organization.md).

 ## On this page
 - [Privacy](#privacy)